 At center-of-mass energies of at least 500 GeV, the self-interaction of the Higgs boson, in particular the triple-Higgs coupling λ , can be probed directly by studying the production of Higgs boson pairs.
-The cross-sections of the two relevant di-Higgs production processes double Higgs-strahlung, $e^+e^- \to ZHH$, and di-Higgs production in WW fusion, $e^+e^- \to \nu \bar{\nu} HH$, are shown as a function of the center-of-mass energy in Fig. 10.2.
-While the WW fusion becomes important at and above 1 TeV, the cross-section for double Higgs-strahlung reaches a maximum around $500 - 600 \,\text{GeV}$, rendering this energy range, which among the future colliders only the ILC proposes to study, quite special.
+The SM cross-sections of the two relevant di-Higgs production processes double Higgs-strahlung, $e^+e^- \rightarrow ZHH$, and di-Higgs production in WW fusion, $e^+e^- \rightarrow \nu\bar{\nu}HH$, are shown as a function of the center-of-mass energy in Fig. 10.3.
+While the WW fusion becomes important at and above 1 TeV, the cross-section for double Higgs-strahlung reaches a maximum around 500 - 600 GeV, rendering this energy range, which among the future colliders only the ILC proposes to study, quite special.
 The importance of studying double Higgs-strahlung becomes evident when considering the effect of deviations of the self-coupling from the value predicted by the SM.
-Figure 10.3 shows that the cross-section of the different di-Higgs production mechanisms shows a non-trivial dependence on λ (here normalised to its SM value $\lambda{\rm SM}$).
-This is due to the fact that several Feynman diagrams contribute to di-Higgs production, and only some of them actually contain the triple-Higgs vertex.
-In particular in all boson-fusion processes, the amplitude of the triple-Higgs diagram enters with a minus sign, meaning that a larger value of the self-coupling reduces the cross-section by negative interference - until the quadratic term wins for large values of λ above $\sim 1.7\lambda{\rm SM}$.
-For double Higgs-strahlung, the cross-section rises with λ in the range where boson fusion dives into a minimum, thus giving unique complementary information on the Higgs self-interaction.
-For the ILC, the prospects for measuring double Higgs production have been studied at the time of the ILC TDR in full, Geant4-based simulation of the ILD detector, using the state-of-the-art reconstruction tools at the time [5], both at $\sqrt{s} = 500 \,\text{GeV}$ [263, 265] and 1 TeV [265].
-These studies found that at 500 GeV, double Higgs-strahlung can be observed with a significance of $8\,\sigma$ if $\lambda = \lambda{\rm SM}$.
-This would translate into a measurement precision on λ of 27% for the H20 running scenario, combining the $HH \to b\bar{b}b\bar{b}$ and $HH \to b\bar{b}WW^$ channels.
-It has been shown that all other SMEFT parameters can be constrained so well from other measurements at the ILC that they do not any further un10.2.
-HIGGS 129
+Models with BSM Higgs-boson sectors naturally predict Higgs self-couplings with $\lambda{\rm BSM} \neq \lambda{\rm SM}$ (as well as additional diagrams contributing to double Higgs production), as will be discussed below.

-Figure 10.2: Cross-sections for double Higgs production via Higgs-strahlung and WW fusion as a function of the center-of-mass energy [263].
+Figure 10.3: Cross-sections for double Higgs production in the SM via Higgs-strahlung and WW fusion as a function of the center-of-mass energy [324].